handsontable/handsontable/docs/next/guides/columns/column-filter.md

 [[toc]]

 ## Overview

-We use the **Filters plugin** to allow filtering the data in the table's columns using a range of pre-defined conditions.
+The **Filters plugin** allows filtering the data in the table's columns using a range of pre-defined conditions.

 ## Basic configuration

-To enable the plugin you need to set the `filters` property to `true` and enable the filters dependency, which is the [dropdownMenu](dropdown-menu.md) plugin.
+To enable the plugin, set the `filters` property to `true` and enable the filters dependency, which is the [dropdownMenu](dropdown-menu.md) plugin.

 ::: example #example1
 ```js